 The Richmond Urgent Treatment Centre at Teddington Memorial Hospital is for when you need urgent medical attention, but it's not a life-threatening situation.

 You may be referred to the urgent treatment centre by NHS 111 or by a GP.
 You can also just turn up and walk in.

-- We have increased the flexibility of the service, which is run by nurses and other healthcare professionals, supported by a GP
+The service is run by nurses and other healthcare professionals, supported by a GP.

 - When you call NHS 111, they may add you to a list for the UTC to call you back, if that is the right place for you to be treated

-- You may be given a booked GP appointment by your GP practice or NHS 111 if you are registered with a Richmond borough GP
+- Young people aged 0-15 years may be given a booked GP appointment by your GP practice or NHS 111 if you are registered with a Richmond borough GP

 - You can still walk in and be given a booked appointment (you can then choose to sit and wait or come back at the appointment time)